 What happens when you stop drinking alcohol – Quit drinking timeline day by day

 If you are thinking of giving up alcohol for good, you may be interested to know what the quitting alcohol timeline looks like.

 It is helpful to know what to expect when you give up alcohol in terms of how you will feel whilst your body goes through the process of readjustment.

 Different people have different reasons when it comes to giving up alcohol.
 For most people, quitting alcohol is not a problem; they may choose to cut out alcohol altogether as part of a healthier or more virtuous lifestyle.
 For others, however, stopping alcohol proves to be particularly challenging and unpleasant.
-Severe alcohol withdrawal symptoms from alcohol dependence can be hazardous and even fatal if not appropriately medically treated.
+Severe alcohol withdrawal symptoms of alcohol can be hazardous and even fatal if not appropriately medically treated.

 If you are worried that you may suffer during withdrawal from alcohol, you shouldn’t let that stop you from attempting to get sober.
 For those that suffer from an alcohol use disorder (AUD), there is very effective professional treatment available to ensure that you – a) withdraw from alcohol safely and successfully, and b) do not suffer during the process.

 Getting sober may seem an impossible task, to live a sober life, alcohol-free.
 However, we assure you that it is possible with the right help and support.

 Here, Detox Plus UK sets out the day by day timeline of alcohol withdrawal, so if you’re thinking of becoming alcohol-free, you know what to expect.
 We also detail the symptoms of alcohol withdrawal, the various stages involved in alcohol detox and provide a guideline of when you will start to feel the benefits of giving up alcohol.

 Alcohol withdrawal timeline – A day by day account